adscorp100/mdhomecarebuild/src/content/blog/how-much-does-respite-care-cost-per-day-ndis.md

 - **Day of the Week**: Weekdays are cheaper than weekends or public holidays.
 - **Location**: National rates apply to most areas, with higher respite costs per day in remote or very remote locations.

+For detailed breakdown of specific line items and codes used for respite care billing, see our comprehensive [NDIS Line Items Guide](/blog/ndis-line-items-guide-2024-25/).
+For a broader understanding of all NDIS pricing, refer to our [NDIS Price Guide](/blog/ndis-price-guide/).

 For example, on a standard weekday in a national location, the NDIS short term accommodation rates are:

 - 1:1 ratio: $2,098.80 per day